SyndicatexDS/Triceracops/README.md

 ## Commands

 ```
-?setup <on/off> : Set up the captcha protection.
+*setup <on/off> : Set up the captcha protection.
-?settings : Display the list of settings.
+*settings : Display the list of settings.
-?giveroleaftercaptcha <role ID/off> : Give a role after that the user passed the captcha.
+*giveroleaftercaptcha <role ID/off> : Give a role after that the user passed the captcha.
-?minaccountage <number (hours)> : set a minimum age to join the server (24 hours by default).
+*minaccountage <number (hours)> : set a minimum age to join the server (24 hours by default).
-?antinudity <true/false> : Enable or disable the nudity image protection.
+*antinudity <true/false> : Enable or disable the nudity image protection.
-?antiprofanity <true/false> : Enable or disable the profanity protection.
+*antiprofanity <true/false> : Enable or disable the profanity protection.
-?antispam <true/false> : Enable or disable the spam protection.
+*antispam <true/false> : Enable or disable the spam protection.
-?allowspam <#channel> (False) : Enable or disable the spam protection in a specific channel.
+*allowspam <#channel> (False) : Enable or disable the spam protection in a specific channel.
-?lock | unlock <#channel> : Lock/Unlock a specific channel.
+*lock | unlock <#channel> : Lock/Unlock a specific channel.

-?userinfos <@user/ID> : Get user infomations.
+*userinfos <@user/ID> : Get user infomations.

-?ban <@user/ID> : Ban the user.
+*ban <@user/ID> : Ban the user.
-?kick <@user/ID> : Kick the user.
+*kick <@user/ID> : Kick the user.

-?help : display help.
+*help : This will Display more information..
 ```

 ## Potential errors